Minindu-Pitiduwa/modelX/README.md

 The file is named Dementia Prediction Dataset.csv make sure to rename it as dataset.csv

+dataset.csv is only needed if you want to run data_selection.csv

+You can run train_multiple_models.py and selected_model.py with the already existing selected_data.csv smaller but cleaned dataset

 After downloading, place the file in the project folder:

 modelX/